-You’ll find plenty of resources on the web that talk about digital marketing strategies and may well find some ready-made templates too but how many of them have you used up till now?
+You’ll find plenty of resources on the web that talk about digital marketing strategies and may well find some ready-made marketing templates too but how many of them have you actually used up till now?
 The amount of content that is thrown at you for any search query is quite overwhelming and in most cases a total waste of time.
-I remember searching hours for something I could use and replicate at the start of my career but always ended up giving up my email and got nothing of value in return.
+Ten years ago I remember searching hours for something I could use and replicate at the start of my career but always ended up giving up my email and got nothing of value in return.

 Where do I Start?

 Now, after all these years my advice is, always start from the scratch!
 It doesn’t matter if you’re building a digital marketing plan for a startup or an established business, you, as a marketer need to start right from the beginning.
 And, that’s how we’ll start today!

 Understanding the business and its products is a key.
 Start off by describing the products and the business model.

 |Key Business Components|

 |Costs of doing business||List what kind of expenses Client XYZ has to pay to operate its business.|